View George Robinson's Notice on halifaxcourier.co.uk and share memories

 on Monday 23rd March 2020 at

-St Matthew's Church, Northowram at 11.30am, followed by interment at Boleyn Cemetery, Bradford.
+St Matthew's Church, Northowram at 11.30am, followed by interment at Bowling Cemetery, Bradford.

 Family flowers only please but donations, if so desired, to the Alzheimer's Society, for which a box will be provided c/o Lawrence Funeral Service, tel: 01422 354094.